Abdel-Hamid ibn Badis: Early life

 Abdelhamid Ben Badis was born in Constantine in 1889.
 His family were a prestigious family of ulama and notables that descended from the Zirid dynasty, 11th century rulers of Ifriqiya.
 Ben Badis' grandfather Si Makki ben Badis (d.
 1889), was a qadi.
 His father, Muḥammad Mustafa (b.
 1868), was an adjunct judge and a member the financial delegations, the colonial parliament.
 Ben Badis grew up in a scholarly and religious household and as a result memorized the Quran at the age of thirteen.

 He was still very young when he was placed under the tutorship of Hamdan Lounissi.
 Lounissi had a significant influence on the youth of Ben Badis.
 Ben Badis never forgot Lounissi's counsel.
 Lounissi remarked to him "learn knowledge for the sake of knowledge, not because of duty."
 Lounissi was a stalwart defender of the rights of the Muslim inhabitants of Constantine.
 Lounissi extracted from young Ben Badis a promise to never enter into the service of France (the Colonial power in Algeria).

 Ibn Badis was also influenced by the thoughts and outlook of the pan-Islamic reformers Jamal al-Din al-Afghani and Muhammad Abduh.
-He was a regular reader of Sayyid Rashid Rida's monthly Al-Manar, and would publish the journal Al Shihab in Algeria, modelled on it.
+He was a regular reader of Rashid Rida's monthly Al-Manar, and would publish the journal Al Shihab in Algeria, modelled on it.
 He is regarded as an heir to the thought of Rashid Rida and his reformist efforts were part of the wider Salafist and Wahhabi movements across North Africa.